ouseful-PR/nbval/README.md

 - `nbval-test-listlen` tag: attempt to cast a cell output to a list, then compare the length of the lists;
 - `nbval-list-membership` tag: attempt to cast cell output to a list and then see whether the list elements are the same, irrespective of order *(this currently fails to handle nested lists?)*;
 - `nbval-set-membership` tag: attempt to cast cell output to a set, then compare membership;
-- `nbval-test-dictkeys` tag: attempt to cast cell output to a dict, then perform strutural equivalence tests *(currently limited to check that top-level dictionary keys are equivalent)().
+- `nbval-test-dictkeys` tag: attempt to cast cell output to a dict, then perform strutural equivalence tests *(currently limited to check that top-level dictionary keys are equivalent)();
+- `nbval-figure` tag: `matplotlib` returns text labels as last line output so we need to defend against that.
+A figure tag is useful...
+[See `nb_workflow_tools` for a tool to autotag pre-run notebook cells with an `nbval-figure` tag, if appropriate.]

 These tags provide a way of weakening test equivalence in a way that still allows useful tests to be performed.
 This is particularly useful where instructional notebooks are being tested that do not return strictly reproducible cell outputs, but where the shape or type of the returned elements from a particular cell should be consistent.